unoac/homepage/README.md

 A super simple homepage app containing local links in a yaml file.

 Partly a learning project and something I've wanted to build for a while as other solutions are too complex for my needs and I've needed to learn how to use Docker correctly for a while.
+Most of this could have been achieved using a static site generator, but I thought overengineering a simple app sounded more logical =).

 New Learnings:

 - Parsing files (yaml) on the server and creating an API.
 - Docker Compose
 - Nginx (needed help from AI here as I'm still understanding proxies, but have gained a bit more knowledge)

+## Features

+- Nothing yet!

 ## Tech Stack